 303.2.1 Thermal barrier.

-Exception: Within an attic where entry is made only for service of utilities, spray-applied foam plastics shall be protected by a prescriptive ignition barrier as set forth in Section 2603.4.1.6 of the International Building Code or Section R316.5.3 of the International Residential Code, as applicable, or qualified as a component in an alternative ignition barrier assembly in accordance with Section 302.5.
+Exception: Within an attic where entry is made only for service of utilities, spray-applied foam plastics shall be protected by a prescriptive ignition barrier in accordance with Section 2603.4.1.6 of the International Building Code or Section R316.5.3 of the International Residential Code, as applicable, or qualified as a component in an alternative ignition barrier assembly in accordance with Section 302.4.
+Where qualified in accordance with Section 302.4.1 (Method A) or Section 302.4.3 (Method U ), installation certificate(s) shall be provided by the installer as outlined in Section 302.4.1.2.4(8); the certificate(s) shall be red in color and constructed of durable materials such as metal, plastic or laminated paper

-303.2.2 Unvented attic requirements under the 2018 and 2015 International Building Code and 2018, 2015, 2009, and 2006 International Residential Code.
+303.2.2 Unvented attic requirements under the 2018 and 2015 International Building Code and 2018, 2015, 2012, 2009, and 2006 International Residential Code.
 Installation of spray-applied foam plastic insulation in unvented attics shall be qualified in accordance with the conditions prescribed in Section 1203.3 of the International Building Code or Section R806.5 of the 2015 International Residential Code [2009 IRC Section R806.4], and where tested in accordance with Section 301.3.